Topaz1618/CycleganSA/README.md

 ```

 ### Training Parameters
---dataroot: Path to the dataset
+- `--dataroot`: Path to the dataset
---name: Specific checkpoint location. (will be saved in checkpoint/{name})
+- `--name`: Specific checkpoint location. (will be saved in checkpoint/{name})
---results_dir: Directory to save the results
+- `--results_dir`: Directory to save the results
---gpu-ids: IDs of GPUs to use, default is 0 for GPU, -1 for CPU
+- `--gpu-ids`: IDs of GPUs to use, default is 0 for GPU, -1 for CPU
---model_type:
+- `--model_type`:
-    shallow: Use self-attention in shallow CycleGAN
+-     shallow: Use self-attention in shallow CycleGAN
-    deep: Use self-attention in deep CycleGAN
+-     deep: Use self-attention in deep CycleGAN
-    default: Use the original CycleGAN
+-     default: Use the original CycleGAN

 ### Testing